jlorente/pushy-php-sdk/README.md

 ## Configuration

-You can set the SECRET_API_KEY as environment variables or add them later on Pushy class instantiation.
+You can set the PUSHY_API_KEY as environment variables or add them later on Pushy class instantiation.

-The name of the environment var is PUSHY_SECRET_API_KEY.
+The name of the environment var is PUSHY_API_KEY.

 ## Usage